programarivm/demo-redux-chess/README.md

 # Redux Chess Demo

-This is a demo of [Redux Chess](https://github.com/programarivm/redux-chess) which is a React npm package to be connected to a chess server.
+This is a demo of [Redux Chess](https://github.com/programarivm/redux-chess).

 Check out this [demo](https://programarivm.github.io/demo-redux-chess).